Title: Sound of My Voice (2012)

 Cast: Brit Marling, Christopher Denham, Nicole Vicius

-To me, religion is a mental state that one reaches when one searches for the meaning of life; when one searches for the answers to all those unanswerable questions.
+Religion is a mental state that one reaches when one searches for the meaning of life; when one searches for the answers to all those unanswerable questions.
 The universe we live in is so vast and complex that by nature it is filled with many of these unanswerable questions.
-We humans, being the thinking creatures we are find it difficult to believe that some questions out there simply have no answers.
-We like to know where we stand; let’s face it, we want to know it all don’t we?
+We being the thinking creatures we are find it difficult to believe that some questions out there simply have no answers.
+We like to know where we stand.
+Let’s face it, we want to know it all.
 Sadly, the truth is we simply do not know the answers to everything.
-This ‘not knowing’ creates a void in our lives, a void that some of us cannot stand; so in order to continue with our lives we’ve gone and created answers to these unanswerable questions; fake answers, but they do fill the void.
+This ‘not knowing’ creates a void that some cannot stand; so in order to continue, society created fake answers to these unanswerable questions.
 They do put the mind at ease, after all, existentialism can be harsh on the human mind!
 These fake answers are what we call religion.
 You can choose to believe in them, or not.

 Sad part is that there are certain fruit cakes out there that know how religion works and how to take advantage of others by using it.
 These low lives thrive in taking advantage of peoples needs for answers, peoples need for purpose.
 They’ll tell you what you want to hear, they’ll make up a fantastical tale that will consume your soul, and since you need that void filled, you completely fall for it, hook, line and sinker.
 The depths to which you’ll sink is entirely up to you, and a lot will depend on your mental strength, if you are easily led astray you could fall for these teachings.
 This is why I am a supporter of the analytical and inquisitive mind.
 I am of the idea that we should never accept things they way they are given to us, that we must always analyze what we are presented with, in my mind I think we should always question.
 Nothing is too sacred to question it.
 If you cannot question it, then something is definitely wrong.
 Blind acceptance is NEVER a good thing.
 This is one of the themes that Sound of My Voice explores, the idea that we should never believe blindly in anything.